spencewood/XboxApp/readme.md

 I didn't go anywhere with web workers because I thought that it would just add unnecessary complexity.

 With the speed of this app, there is little need for any kind of progress/loading indicator.
 My tests to the web service were sub-second.
 An entire page refresh is under a second as well.
 Any animation would be too quick.

+##Warning
+Running tests is a destructive task, since it calls all api methods (including clear) during the run.